 Household hazardous waste (HHW) can harm the environment, especially when disposed of incorrectly.
-To make getting rid of these materials safe and easy, the Charleston County Environmental Management Department has several drop-off locations.
+To make getting rid of these materials safe and easy, the Charleston County Environmental Management Department has nine convenience centers where Charleston County residents can drop off their HHW.

-Please note, HHW drop-off locations are available to Charleston County residents only.
+Please note, convenience centers are available to Charleston County residents only.
 If you are a business looking to recycle any of the materials listed below, please visit Charleston County's Business Recycling webpage for more information.

 Mon., Tues., Thurs. - Sat.
 7:30am - 6pm